5 Healthcare Real Estate Trends Shaping Facility Planning and Development

 ASCs are also expanding their scope of services to include more complex procedures that were traditionally performed in hospitals.
 This expansion is driven by advancements in medical technology and a focus on providing efficient, patient-centered care.
 As the healthcare delivery model continues to evolve, ASCs will play a crucial role in meeting the demand for accessible and cost-effective surgical care.

-Sustainability is becoming a key focus in healthcare real estate, with organizations emphasizing green building practices and energy-efficient technologies.
+Sustainability is becoming a key focus in healthcare real estate, with organizations emphasizing green facility planning and energy-efficient technologies.
 Health systems are increasingly adopting LEED-certified buildings, integrating renewable energy sources, and implementing waste-reduction strategies to achieve carbon-neutral goals.

 In addition to environmental sustainability, there is a growing emphasis on designing healthcare spaces that support mental wellness and reduce employee burnout.
 Creating healing environments that go beyond traditional clinical settings can help attract, retain, and support medical staff.
 Incorporating nature-inspired designs, wellness rooms, meditation spaces, sleep pods, and collaboration areas into healthcare facilities can enhance the well-being of healthcare professionals and improve patient outcomes.

-The demand for behavioral health services, including mental health, substance abuse, and developmental disorders, is surging across the U.S. Increased federal funding for behavioral health services is driving the robust expansion of mental healthcare clinics nationwide.
-This trend is creating significant opportunities for healthcare real estate, as the need for specialized facilities continues to grow.
+The demand for behavioral health services, including mental health, substance abuse, and developmental disorders, is surging across the U.S. According to CBRE, escalating needs in behavioral health are driving demand for clinic space, and this trend is creating significant opportunities for healthcare real estate as the need for specialized facilities continues to grow.

 The COVID-19 pandemic intensified the challenges associated with behavioral health, exacerbating issues such as self-isolation and emotional distress.
 This has led to a sharp increase in the demand for mental health services, highlighting the importance of accessible and well-equipped behavioral health clinics.